widberg/fmtk/README.md

 ## Documentation

 Documentation for users and mod developers is available on [Read the Docs](https://fmtk.rtfd.io).
 Documentation for FMTK developers is available on the [FMTK Wiki](https://github.com/widberg/fmtk/wiki).
+Bad documentation is a bug!
+If a piece of documentation is incomplete/incorrect open an issue so it can be improved.

 ## Contributing